chris-k-njit/MunicipalOrdinanceProject/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+(NO TAGS YET)

 ## Authors

 * **Chris Keddell** - *Initial work* - [chris-k-njit](https://github.com/chris-k-njit)

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+(NONE AT THIS TIME, ADD ON IN FUTURE)

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0) - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments